 A Mission of ReconciliationPrevious Next

-Birmingham Alabama university Samford has dedicated an 8 foot tall stainless steel obelisk to the many African American contributions to the College over the years – coincidentally in the same month as the Black Lives Matter protest.
+On February 8th 2022, Birmingham Alabama University Samford was finally able to dedicate an 8 foot tall stainless steel obelisk to the many African American contributions to the College over the years.

-The memorial specifically honors Harry, a 23 year-old African American man who lived in slavery and died from injuries he received while waking students at the burning of Samford's Howard College; and of Audrey Lattimore Gaston Howard, who in 1967 became the first African American student admitted to Samford University.
+The memorial specifically honors Harry, a 23 year-old African American man who lived in slavery and died from injuries he received while waking students at the burning of Samford's Howard College; the memorial also honors Audrey Lattimore Gaston Howard, who in 1967 became the first African American student admitted to Samford University.

 Other etchings on the obelisk recall the wrongs of slavery and the sins of the resulting violence and racism.